Eligibility for Federal Financial Aid Policy

 Grade Point Average

+GPA calculation is determined through the Academic Grading Policy.
 Students who opt to receive grades must maintain a minimum G.P.A. of 2.0 after having completed 8 graded credits at Empire State College.
 If after earning 8 graded credits, the G.P.A. falls below 2.0 and the student can restore the G.P.A. with 16 graded additional credits, the student is eligible to receive federal financial aid.
 If the student cannot or does not restore the G.P.A. to 2.0 after earning 16 additional graded credits, s/he is ineligible for federal financial aid.
-Students in the "narrative only" evaluation option are not required to meet the G.P.A. expectations.

 A student who is permitted to re-enroll because of an exception to the G.P.A. expectations is not eligible for federal financial aid.
 However, if there are mitigating circumstances, the student may appeal as described below.